TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-abandoned-cart-lite/default-settings/#f-reset-usage-tracking).

 == Changelog ==

+= 6.7.0 (14.01.2026) =
+* Enhancement - Added the “Email admin on cart abandonment” option to notify the store administrator when a cart is abandoned.
+* Enhancement - Added exclusion rules to prevent capturing abandoned carts based on IP address, email, domain, or country.

 = 6.6.0 (02.12.2025) =
 * Fix – Abandoned cart reminder emails, including test emails, were not being sent when the email subject contained the '!' character.